mel-ho/CockTails/README.md

 4. Search Function : search by cocktail name to display 1 cocktail

 ### Process:
-- not much documentation available for the API, so had to figure out what was the response and how to get it into the format needed
+- not much documentation available for this free API, so had to figure out what was the response and how to get it into the format needed
 - creation of navigation bars and route paths were done used react-router
 - Cocktail of the Day Page: To fetch and display a random cocktail. created a cocktail component so that it could be used subsequently if needed
 - Directory: api had listings based on alphabets. made use of that to pull out the cocktails based on alphabets. useParmas was used to dynamically create the individual pages insted of creating 26 pages.